 Lobster Mushrooms are the strangest mushrooms you will ever eat.
 Yes, these mushrooms are even stranger than edible stinkhorns, which are foul-smelling and sometimes gelatinous.
 What makes Lobster Mushrooms truly weird is that they are actually a fungus (Hypomyces lactifluorum) growing on top of a mushroom.
 It is this parasitic relationship that gives Lobster Mushrooms their shape and makes them edible.

+Note: This is an archived post.
+You can find the current version of this post here.
 Legend has it that witches use this fungus to cast hexes.
 When this fungus appears on your gate or door, you have certainly been the victim of a witch’s evil spell.
 The only way to counter the hex is to pierce the fungus with straight pins, allowing the inner juices to drain and thus killing the fungus and the spell.
 Unfortunately for those who believe this superstition, this method probably doesn’t work too well for two reasons.
 First, the mushroom is specifically designed to survive repeated dehydration and rehydration.
 Second, the main body of the fungus is still living inside the wood.
 Unless you replace the wood you will probably find the mushroom repeatedly fruiting from the same place.